 Choosing the right garment for your team

 Not all polos, scrubs, or button-downs are created equal.
-The best choice depends on your industry and how your team uses the garments.
+The best choice depends on your industry, the environment your team works in, and how many wash cycles the garment needs to survive.

-Clever Orchid can help you compare sample garments and suggest brands known for longevity and comfort—not just low upfront cost.
+Clever Orchid can help you compare sample garments and suggest brands known for longevity and comfort — not just low upfront cost.
+We carry styles from Port Authority, Sport-Tek, Carhartt, and other trusted workwear brands, all available in our apparel catalog.

 Logo size and placement that works in real life